 Your company operates in more than 70 countries, so you see a lot of situations.
-Do you perceive any differences in approaches between countries within Europe, such as Eastern Europe versus Western Europe?
-Do the requirements for the certifications differ from country to country?
+Do you perceive any differences in approaches between countries

 I will stay with BREEAM certification, as it is the system most widely used by industrial developers in Europe.
 In Europe it is applied in its international version by so-called National Scheme Operators.
 This means that in some European countries BREEAM has been translated into the local language and adjusted slightly to the local conditions.
 But only slightly, as the goal is to have one comparable system across the whole of Europe.
 So differences are small.
 You are correct that our Prague team is active and working on many certifications across the whole of Europe, so we have quite a lot of experience.
 I was very surprised to see that quality of the construction process in Czechia and Slovakia is on a very high level compared to Western Europe.
 One reason might be the fact that 10 years ago we were one of the first ones very actively progressing with the BREEAM certification in Europe and since then it has become a "standard" for any construction and been embodied into constructors' mind-sets.
 I was surprised to see that, for example, waste recycling during construction process is not common and difficult to implement in some Western countries, mainly because of the constructors' mind-set.
 Also construction managers in Eastern Europe are much better in solving unexpected situations and problems during construction and finding alternative solutions to successfully deliver quality work to fulfil the certification requirement whilst meeting the design/tenant team's expectations.
 I saw many times on Western European sites that even though organisation was much more "by the book", in case any unforeseen issue occurred it became an unsolvable problem.
 In Eastern Europe, problems are solved much faster and with much fewer complaints and obstacles from the project team.